metodi96/studysuccess-backend/README.md

-Frontend is located at this [repository](https://github.com/metodi96/studysuccess-frontend)
+The frontend of the StudySuccess Web App is located in this [repository](https://github.com/metodi96/studysuccess-frontend)

 # Prerequisite: add a .env file in the root folder containing the following 4 keys and their custom values: